impresso/impresso.github.io/pages/project.linguistics.md

 ## Synopsis

-Work on **natural language processing for historical newspapers** will include the following (list with bullets, to be updated):
+Work on **natural language processing for historical newspapers** will include the following (LIST WITH BULLETS, TO BE UPDATED):

 **automatic OCR and OLR improvement and text corpus creation** -- Beyond the establishement of a structured representation of the corpus material (OCR content, article segmenation), we will develop and apply OCR post-correction techniques based on character-based machine translation approaches.
 Complementary to these technical solutions, we will pursue a citizen science crowd correction campaign to produce the domain-specific training material needed for the supervised machine learning methods.